ianstormtaylor/slate/docs/general/glossary.md

 ### Point

-A point represents a specific location in a document, where a user's cursor could be placed.
+A *"point"* represents a specific location in a document, where a user's cursor could be placed.
 It is represented by the `key` of the node in the document, and the `offset` of characters into a node.

 ### Range

-A range is a way to represent a specific section of a document between two ["points"](#point).
+A *"range"* is a way to represent a specific section of a document between two ["points"](#point).
 It is modelled after the [DOM Range](https://developer.mozilla.org/en-US/docs/Web/API/Range) concept.

 ### Redo